 The main algorithm for the calculation of the GCD of two integers is the binary Euclidean algorithm.
-It is based on the following identities: GCd(a,b) = GCd(b,a), GCd(a,b) = GCd(a,b), and for odd GCd(a,b), GCd(a,b) = GCd(a,b).
+It is based on the following identities: gcd(a, b) = gcd(b, a), gcd(a, b) = gcd(a, b), and for odd b, gcd(2a, b) = gcd(a, b).
 Thus we can produce a sequence of pairs with the same GCD as the original two numbers, and each pair will be at most half the size of the previous pair.
-The number of steps is logarithmic in the number of digits in GCD(a,b).
+The number of steps is logarithmic in the number of digits in a, b.
 The only operations needed for this algorithm are binary shifts and subtractions (no modular division is necessary).
-The low-level function for this is GCD(a,b).
+The low-level function for this is MathGcd().

-To speed up the calculation when one of the numbers is much larger than another, one could use the property Gcd(a,b)=Gcd(a,Mod(a,b)).
+To speed up the calculation when one of the numbers is much larger than another, one could use the property $gcd(a,b) = gcd(a,a \mod b)$ .
 This will introduce an additional modular division into the algorithm; this is a slow operation when the numbers are large.

-5.12.2 Prime numbers: the Miller-Rabin test and its improvements are simply stored in a precomputed table as an array of bits; the bits corresponding to prime numbers are set to 1.
+5.12.2 Prime numbers: the Miller-Rabin test and its improvements

+Small prime numbers are simply stored in a precomputed table as an array of bits; the bits corresponding to prime numbers are set to 1.
 This makes primality testing on small numbers very quick.
-This is implemented by the function {FastIsPrime}.
+This is implemented by the function FastIsPrime().